Table of Contents_

 Electric scooters can certainly be worth it if you plan on using one to perform daily errands or commute to work.
 These e-scooters do not need gasoline to operate, they are cheaper than public transportation, and they can easily be folded up when not in use.
 Additionally, they are relatively light and easy to carry.

 So, you’ve chosen to invest in an electric scooter!
 Be it for fun or work commutes, the idea of choosing a more environmentally ride is probably appealing.
 While you’d like for your perfect e-scooter to appear in your garage, it, unfortunately, doesn’t work that way.
 When choosing an electric scooter, you’ll have to consider various features and specs to parse out your best option.
+In short, you’ll need to read plenty of electric scooter reviews before you buy.
 That said, you shouldn’t stress because we’ll steer you towards your ideal e-scooter.

-STAT – Electric scooters see more use for transportation than they do for recreational use, though they are effective at both!
+STAT: Electric scooters see more use for transportation than they do for recreational use, though they are effective at both! (source)

 Even if you know the size of your scooter and the battery you want, you still have to decide on a few more details.
 You may have heard of regenerative braking as a feature.
 Regenerative braking is an extremely efficient way to extend battery life when it comes to electric cars.
 Unfortunately, it does not fare as well when it comes to electric scooters.
 E-scooters equipped with this technology can increase overall battery life by only five to ten percent.
 A feature that is worth considering, however, is the ability to fold up your scooter.
 This increases portability significantly and makes taking your scooter places much easier.
 We strongly recommend checking out the best folding scooters you can buy if you plan on taking your scooter onto buses or the back of an Uber.